 A political party is an organization that participates in public affairs and aims to elect candidates to the Legislative Assembly.
 Parties must register with Elections Alberta and submit regular reports to disclose their financial activities.

-This section provides resources and links for registered parties, and information on reserving a name and register a party, and the financial rules that apply to registered parties and their chief financial officers (below).
+This section provides resources and links for registered parties, and the financial rules that apply.

 Carol Nordlund Kinsey, President